Agile methodology for enterprise software UX design

 4 months prior

-• In collaboration with our team’s Design Team Lead and Architect, I led an effort to define and document our UX design process.
-This process covered how we approach our work:
+• In collaboration with our team’s Team Lead and Architect, I led an effort to define and document our UX design process.
+This process covers how we approach our work:

 - Determine priorities with stakeholders